aws-samples/aws-securityhub-to-slack/README.md

     + Select Upload a template file
     + Select Choose file and locate “SecurityHubFindingsToSlack.json” on your local machine
     + Select Next

-Parameters with values to fill out in Create Stack
+   **Parameters with values to fill out in Create Stack**
-•	StackName: EnableSecurityHubFindingsToSlack
+    **StackName**: EnableSecurityHubFindingsToSlack
-•	IncomingWebHookURL: Paste what you just copied from Slack API pages
-•	SlackChannel: Enter the same Slack Channel name that you chose above (#alerts)
-•	MinSeverityLevel: Choose the minimum Severity Level you want to be notified in Slack, example HIGH would only send high severity findings, LOW sends all findings
+    **IncomingWebHookURL**: Paste what you just copied from Slack API pages **SlackChannel**: Enter the same Slack Channel name that you chose above (#alerts) **MinSeverityLevel**: Choose the minimum Severity Level you want to be notified in Slack, example HIGH would only send high severity findings, LOW sends all findings .

-g.
-Complete Create Stack form
+    + Complete Create Stack form
-h.
-Select Next, fill out any Tags and select Next again
+    + Select Next, fill out any Tags and select Next again
-i.
-Accept IAM Resource creation
+    + Accept IAM Resource creation

-j.
-Select Create Stack, CloudFormation will then begin creating the stack
+    + Select Create Stack, CloudFormation will then begin creating the stack

-k.
-Wait for the CloudFormation console to report stack creation complete
+    + Wait for the CloudFormation console to report stack creation complete